brentenebros/TEC-website/src/pages/index.md

 dpos:
   backgroundImage: /img/blockchain.png
   body: >-
-    The Maker’s Ark fork from the Ark blockchain and may be added to any Ark desktop wallet using the MAKE network hash ID and the instructions at blog.ark.io.
-A TheShop.Build branded Ark compatible wallet is also available for download at TheShop.Build for desktop and mobile devices.
+    The rLoop Network is a fork of the Ark blockchain.
+An rLoop branded wallet is available for download at rLoop.org for both desktop and mobile devices, and rLoop may be added to any Ark desktop wallet using the RLP network hash ID.

-    Makers Ark is a Delegated Proof of Stake, DPoS, blockchain, in which 51 active delegates are voted on by token holders to secure and maintain the network.
-As such, the MAKE network is ultimately owned and controlled by the users through their voting for the delegates.
-There is an inflation rate determined by a constant 2 MAKE tokens per block forged by the delegate creating the block, with a new block created every 8 seconds, resulting in an initial inflation of 6.31% for the first year, 5.93% for the second year the percentage of which decreases with each subsequent year with the constant creation rate of new MAKE ending with 4.02% in the 10th year.
-DPoS has proven to be a fast, reliable, and efficient blockchain technology requiring far less energy and computing resources than other consensus methods…
+    rLoop is a Delegated Proof of Stake (DPoS) blockchain, in which XX active delegates are voted on by token holders to secure and maintain the network.
+    As such, the RLP network is ultimately owned and controlled by the users through their voting for the delegates.
+There is an inflation rate determined by a constant 2 RLP tokens per block forged by the delegate creating the block, with a new block created every 8 seconds, resulting in an initial inflation of 6.31% for the first year, 5.93% for the second year, the percentage of which decreases with each subsequent year with the constant creation rate of new RLP ending with 4.02% in the 10th year.
+DPoS has proven to be a fast, reliable, and efficient blockchain technology requiring far less energy and computing resources than other consensus methods.

-    The Ark based wallets are very secure and easier to use than most other blockchain wallets, and do not require the download and installation of the entire blockchain.
-A hardware USB device, the Ledger Nano, is available from either the Ark store, TheShop.Build, at Ark.io or Ledger.io to further secure the desktop wallet from hacks and keystroke loggers, and is highly recommended for MAKE and any other significant crypto holdings of supported tokens, including Ark and Ark based tokens.
+    Ark based wallets are very secure and easier to use than most other blockchain wallets, and do not require the download and installation of the entire blockchain.
+A hardware USB device, the Ledger Nano, is available from Ledger.io to further secure the desktop wallet from hacks and keystroke loggers, and is highly recommended for any significant crypto holdings of supported tokens, including RLP, Ark, and Ark based tokens.
 Unlike other Ledger wallets, the Ark based wallets are standalone, not requiring Chrome browser extensions or use in any browser.

-    The Makers Ark token is a utility token that allows access to technology based products and technology based services of TheShop.Build and does not represent any equity share in TheShop.Build Inc., and there is no guarantee of any value other than in exchange for offerings by TheShop.Build at an exchange rate to be determined by TheShop.Build which will likely vary according to prevailing market conditions.
-There is also no guarantee that Makers Ark tokens will be listed on an exchange since that is up to the individual exchanges, and not under the control or determined by the Makers Ark team, Inc.
+    The rLoop token is a utility token that allows access to the innovation platform and certain privileges within, as well as the products, services, and intellectual property that the rLoop community may offer.
+It does not represent any equity share in rLoop Corp., and there is no guarantee of any value other than in exchange for offerings by rLoop at an exchange rate to be determined by rLoop which will likely vary according to prevailing market conditions.
+There is also no guarantee that RLP tokens will be listed on an exchange since that is up to the individual exchanges, and not under the control or determined by rLoop.
   button:
     background: '#d6e600'
     children: Ark Blockchain DPoS
     color: '#333'
     href: '#dpos'
-  title: The Makers Ark Blockchain DPoS
+  title: The rLoop Network Blockchain
 newsletter:
   backgroundImage: /img/repairing-economy-background.png
   title: Subscribe to our newsletter